FAQ

 USPS Priority Mail flat rate envelope

 Our HIV self-tests are shipped by ShipBob.
-They arrive in an unmarked brown box with a label that does not list our program’s name or HIV test.
+They arrive in an unmarked white plastic envelope with a label that does not list our program’s name or HIV test.
 The return address of the send is listed as TTMH, 46 Isidor Cr.
 Suite 101, Sparks, NV, 89441 or TTMH, 2201 Green Ln Unit 3, Levittown, PA 19057.

 Using my HIV self-test

 Yes.
-The tests do expire, but typically last up to 30 months.
-Check the side of the OraQuick® box to make sure the expiration date has not passed.
+Both HIV self-tests do expire.
+HIV oral swab self-tests typically last up to 30 months while HIV fingerstick self-tests last up to 13 months.
+Check the side of the OraQuick® box or INSTI® packet to make sure the expiration date has not passed.
 Email us at support@together.takemehome.org or call 628-899-4662 if it has expired, and we will help you order a new test.

-If you think you’ve been exposed to HIV in the last 3 days, you should go to a healthcare provider immediately and talk to them about taking post-exposure prophylaxis (PEP).
+If you think you’ve been exposed to HIV in the last 72 hours, you should go to a healthcare provider immediately and talk to them about taking HIV post-exposure prophylaxis (PEP).
+PEP must be started ideally within 24 hours after sex or sharing syringes, but no more than 72 hours after to be effective.

 We cannot accept an HIV self-test back, even if it is unused.
 You can either keep your HIV self-test to use later or give it to someone else to use.
-You must use the test by the expiration date listed on the OraQuick® box.
+You must use the test by the expiration date listed on the OraQuick® box or INSTI® packet.

 Getting my results